Non-linear fitting with joint spatial regularization in Arterial Spin Labeling: Theory

-where $u=(f,\Delta)$ and $f$ amounts to CBF in ml/100g/min and $\Delta$ to ATT in minutes.
-The a priori known parameters of equation~\ref{eq:ASL} are combined into the variable $\phi = (M_{0\alpha},T_1,T_{1b},\tau)$.
-It is assumed that $T_1$, the apparent longitudinal relaxation decay constant of the tissue, amounts to 1.33/60 min at 3T. $M_0$ is the acquired proton density weighted image, and $T_{1b}$ the longitudinal relaxation decay constant of blood, assumed to amount to 1.65/60 min at 3T~\citep{Lu2004}. $\tau$ corresponds to the labeling duration, $\alpha$ is the labeling efficiency and set to 0.7~\citep{Dai2008} and $t_n$ is the acquisition time point, i.e. the sum of post labeling delay and labeling duration, for the n$^{th}$ measurement.
-Further, the blood-brain partition coefficient $\lambda$ is assumed to be 90 ml/g~\citep{Herscovitch1985} thus $1/{T_{1_{app}}}(f) = {1/T_1+{f}/\lambda}$, and $M_{0\alpha}=\alpha M_{0}/\lambda$.
+\end{linenomath*} where $u=(f,\Delta)$ and $f$ amounts to CBF in \responseRone{R1.C11}{ml/g/s, but is normally quoted in ml/100g/min, and $\Delta$ to ATT in seconds.} The a priori known parameters of equation~\ref{eq:ASL} are combined into the variable $\phi = (M_{0\alpha},T_1,T_{1b},\tau)$.
+It is assumed that $T_1$, the apparent longitudinal relaxation decay constant of the tissue, amounts to 1.33 seconds at 3T. \responseRone{R1.C11}{$T_{1b}$ is} the longitudinal relaxation decay constant of blood, assumed to amount to 1.65 seconds at 3T~\citep{Lu2004}. $\tau$ corresponds to the labeling duration, $\alpha$ is the labeling efficiency and set to \responseRtwo{R2.C14}{0.7}~\citep{Dai2008} and $t_n$ is the acquisition time point, i.e. the sum of post labeling delay and labeling duration, for the n$^{th}$ measurement.
+Further, the blood-brain partition coefficient $\lambda$ is assumed to be \responseRtwo{R2.C10}{0.9} ml/g~\citep{Herscovitch1985} thus $1/{T_{1_{app}}}(f) = {1/T_1+{f}/\lambda}$, and $M_{0\alpha}=\alpha M_{0}/\lambda$ \responseRone{R1.C11}{with $M_0$ being the acquired proton density weighted image.}